 Autumn days are the perfect time to explore the Garden.
 In November, you’ll catch the tail end of fall foliage, see fall-blooming camellias, be dazzled by our autumn-blooming azaleas and discover lots of interesting bark and berries at the Garden.
 Cooler temperatures mean brisk fall walks, and the beauty of the Garden in fall light and reflected in the clear water of Lake Sydnor.
 Don’t miss the warm and cozy Conservatory filled with tropical blooms and orchids.
-Plus, look for twinkling lights in the Garden and other holiday decorations as we prepare for Dominion GardenFest of Lights.
+Plus, look for twinkling lights in the Garden and other holiday decorations as we prepare for Dominion Energy GardenFest of Lights.

 View this month’s Bright Spots (PDF) highlighting current blooms and interest.